McSorley’s Old Ale House

 Billy the Artist McSorley's Poster

 Billy the Artist is an internationally renowned artist and a long-time regular at McSorley’s Old Ale House.
 Based in the East Village, his projects and designs have been seen the world over and he’s been commissioned by such clients and global brands as Swatch, Lamborghini, The Rock N Roll Hall of Fame Museum, Sony, and Gibson Guitar to name but a few.
-And when he walks into McSorley’s, he lights the place up with his tales of epic art-adventures on all five continents.
-BTA is a true, one-of-a-kind talent and why Gregory and Teresa from McSorley’s have commissioned their dear friend and favorite local artist to create a special Billy The Artist poster of McSorley’s Old Ale House —his favorite bar— to help celebrate this St. Patrick’s Day.
-We invite you to get to know Billy The Artist.
+When he walks into McSorley’s, he lights the place up with his tales of epic art-adventures on all five continents.
+BTA is a true, one-of-a-kind talent and why Gregory and Teresa from McSorley’s have commissioned their dear friend to create a special Billy The Artist poster of McSorley’s Old Ale House.
 All posters signed by the artist.
 Posters ship every Friday.

 Poster Size 16″ x 24″ paper size is 20″ x 28″